ahmadali507/Tax-Lens/README.md

 - Go to your Supabase project dashboard
 - Navigate to the SQL Editor
 - Run the SQL schema from `supabase/migrations/20251223_create_projects_table.sql` to create the projects table
+- Run the SQL from `FIX_RLS_POLICIES_PROJECTS.sql` to allow project data access
-- Run the SQL from `FIX_RLS_POLICIES.sql` to fix row-level security policies (allows scraper to insert/update data)
+- Run the SQL from `ALLOW_ANONYMOUS_TAX_READ.sql` to enable public analytics (allows anyone to read tax slips for the Track Expenditure dashboard)

 5. Populate initial data:
 ```bash